neerajajaja/moodle-to-azure-aks/README.md

 - Location of Azure resource group
 - Name of Azure resource group

-Status of Migration will be updated in the coonsole till the deployment is completed successfully.
+Status of Migration will be updated in the console till the deployment is completed successfully.

 The script outputs the *Controller VM IP*, *ssh Username* and the *private and public ssh key files* for the controller vm.
 This can be used to ssh into the controller vm to perform administrative tasks.